potatoqualitee/devcontainers/README.md

 ![image](https://user-images.githubusercontent.com/8278033/212489005-724d16fe-3050-4c2d-9ddc-184125ac7b9e.png)

-Wait until a prompt that pops up saying that your application is running on port 7071 (when this screenshot was created, the folder was named vm and not greeting).
+Wait until a prompt that pops up saying that your application is running on port 7071 (when this screenshot was created, the folder was named vmGet and not greetingGet).

 I'm including the whole VS Code screenshot because when I started doing functions, I wanted the tutorial to show what I'm supposed to be seeing.